Mailu/Mailu/docs/swarm/master/README.md

 ### Networking mode
-On a swarm, the services are available (default mode) through a routing mesh managed by docker itself.
+On this example, we are using:
+- the mesh routing mode (default mode).
 With this mode, each service is given a virtual IP adress and docker manages the routing between this virtual IP and the container(s) providing this service.
+- the default ingress mode.

+## Allow authentification with the mesh routing
 In order to allow every (front & webmail) container to access the other services, we will use the variable POD_ADDRESS_RANGE.

 Let's create the mailu_default network: